ANCL/UAV_DOBIBS/README.md

 ```

-After you see the quad sitting in the center of the simulated world, you will be able to start flying once you have a position lock(shortly after the console displays the message: gps init …)
+A separate jMAVSim window should show the quadrotor sitting in the center of the simulated world.
+You can begin flying once you have a position lock which is when  PXH  shell displays "gps init".

 2. Change quad mode. * There are two flying modes in our customized version of PX4: **ANCL1** and **ANCL2**.